larcjs/larc/docs/building-with-larc/chapter-02-philosophy.md

-# Chapter 2: The Philosophy of LARC
+# The Philosophy of LARC

 ## Introduction: Why Another Approach?